Robbery Homicide of a Tampa Florida Convenience Store Owner

 - Don’t argue or fight with armed robbers.
 Keep the robbery transaction short

-- Having in-store weapons increases the chance of robbery homicide for everyone
+- Having in-store weapons increases a robbery-homicide for everyone

-- Fighting with armed robbers for their gun increases robbery homicide risk
+- Fighting with armed robbers for their guns increases robbery homicide risk

 - After risk assessment, develop a comprehensive security plan to reduce risk